TAMU-Robomasters/aimbots-dev/README.md

 ## Licensing

-taproot-mdev2021 is covered under the GPL-3.0-or-later with the following exceptions:
+taproot-aimbots-dev is covered under the GPL-3.0-or-later with the following exceptions:
-- `/taproot/modm` and `/mdev2021/taproot/modm` are licensed under MPL 2.0 by the modm
+- `/taproot/modm` and `/aimbots-dev/taproot/modm` are licensed under MPL 2.0 by the modm
   project.
 We _are not_ the license holder for these files.
 See `/modm/LICENSE` for license information.
-- `/mdev2021/taproot/src/taproot/algorithms/MahonyAHRS.h` and
+- `/aimbots-dev/taproot/src/taproot/algorithms/MahonyAHRS.h` and
-  `/mdev2021/taproot/src/taproot/algorithms/MahonyAHRS.cpp` are licensed under the GPL by SOH Madgwick.
+  `/aimbots-dev/taproot/src/taproot/algorithms/MahonyAHRS.cpp` are licensed under the GPL by SOH Madgwick.
 The repo containing this code can be found [here](https://github.com/uw-advanced-robotics/MahonyAHRS).